timescale/docs/timescaledb/overview/index.md

+---
+title: TimescaleDB overview
+excerpt: Learn about TimescaleDB, the open-source relational database for time-series data
+---

 # TimescaleDB Overview
 TimescaleDB is an open-source relational database for time-series data.
 It uses full SQL and is just as easy to use as a traditional relational database, yet